rust-lang/reference/src/glossary.md

 ### Initialized

 A variable is initialized if it has been assigned a value and hasn't since been moved from.
-All other lvalues are assumed to be initialized.
-Only unsafe Rust can create such an lvalue without initializing it.
+All other memory locations are assumed to be initialized.
+Only unsafe Rust can create such a memory without initializing it.

 ### Nominal Types